Warren Moon: Legacy

 Combining his NFL and CFL stats, Moon's numbers are nearly unmatched in professional football annals: 5,357 completions in 9,205 attempts for 70,553 yards and 435 touchdowns.
-Even if his Canadian Football League statistics are discounted, Moon's NFL career numbers are still exceptional: 3,988 completions for 49,325 yards, 291 touchdown passes, 1,736 yards rushing, and 22 rushing touchdowns.
+Even if his Canadian Football League statistics are discounted, Moon's NFL career numbers are still exceptional: 3,988 completions for 49,325 yards and 291 touchdowns to go along with 1,736 rushing yards and 22 touchdowns.
 Moon also held individual NFL lifetime records for most fumbles recovered (56) and most fumbles made (162), but this was surpassed by Brett Favre in 2010.
 Moon was in the top five all-time when he retired for passing yards, passing touchdowns, pass attempts, and pass completions.

-Moon was named to 9 Pro Bowls (1988–1995, 1997).
+Moon was named to nine Pro Bowls (1988–1995, 1997).
 He worked as a broadcaster for the Seattle Seahawks on both TV and radio until 2017.
-He was elected into the Pro Football Hall of Fame in 2006, becoming both the first Canadian Football Hall of Fame player, first undrafted quarterback, and first African-American quarterback honored; he was elected in his first year of eligibility.
-The Tennessee Titans retired his number at halftime on October 1, 2006 vs the Dallas Cowboys.
-Moon won his first Super Bowl ring in 2014 as a broadcaster for the Seattle Seahawks.
+Moon was elected to the Pro Football Hall of Fame in 2006, becoming both the first Canadian Football Hall of Fame player, first undrafted quarterback, and first African-American quarterback honored; he was elected in his first year of eligibility.
+On October 1, 2006, the Tennessee Titans retired Moon's number at halftime in a game against the Dallas Cowboys.
+He won his first Super Bowl ring in 2014 as a broadcaster for the Seahawks.
+On April 25, 2025, Moon un-retired his No. 1 Titans jersey to allow quarterback and first overall pick in the 2025 NFL draft, Cam Ward, to wear it.

 Post-NFL career

-Moon has mentored Cam Newton, the first overall pick of the 2011 NFL Draft, alluding to their common experiences as prominent African-American quarterbacks.
-He was suspended indefinitely from his sportscaster position after he was sued in December 2017 for sexual harassment.
+Moon mentored Cam Newton, the first overall pick of the 2011 NFL draft, alluding to their common experiences as prominent African-American quarterbacks.
+In December 2017, Moon was suspended indefinitely from his sportscaster position after being sued for sexual harassment.